magento/devdocs/src/guides/v2.4/graphql/queries/gift-registry-id-search.md

 ee_only: true
 ---

-The `giftRegistryIdSearch` query returns a list of gift registries that match the specified registry URL key.
+The `giftRegistryIdSearch` query returns a list of gift registries that match the specified registry ID.
+The ID is included in the email Magento sends to invitees on behalf of the registrant.

 ## Syntax